 If we’re being honest, picnicking in the fall is grand.
 Better temps, (typically) fewer bugs, and not as much demand for picnic tables.
 Add in some yummy fall foods (pumpkin, anyone?) for good measure.

-Fall is our favorite season to go camping; bonfires, warm sweatshirts and hot dogs, just to name a few reasons.
-So make it a night or two and dodge the summer heat and crazy bugs by camping during the fall!
+Fall is our favorite season to go camping; bonfires, warm sweatshirts and hot dogs.
+So make it a night or two and dodge the summer heat and crazy bugs by camping during the fall.
 There are a number of spots to camp as a family throughout Central Illinois, so choose the location that sounds most ideal for you.

 Fall Traditions: Champaign-Urbana Area Attractions You Don’t Want to Miss